Photo: Dick Thomas Johnson via Wikimedia Commons (CC BY 2.0)Naruto Tokyo Pilgrimage 2026: Shinobi Locations Guide

 Price: 3,300 yen for day pass; individual attractions available a la carte

-When I researched this destination, I discovered it houses the most faithful recreation of Naruto locations including an 11-meter Hokage Rock statue.
+Per the park's official site, this destination houses the most faithful recreation of Naruto locations including an 11-meter Hokage Rock statue.
 The "NARUTO & BORUTO Shinobi Village" (忍里) features multiple attractions including the authentic Ichiraku Ramen restaurant experience.
-I observed that dedicated fans considering this destination typically allocate 4-6 hours minimum within the park.
+Dedicated fans typically allocate 4-6 hours minimum within the park.

-The theme park accessibility from Tokyo requires departure early morning and return late evening, making it practical primarily for weekend visits.
-Tokyo residents planning extended weekend trips frequently combine Nijigen no Mori with other Hyogo attractions like Osaka castle or Kobe port areas.
+Theme-park accessibility from Tokyo requires an early-morning departure and late-evening return, making it practical primarily for weekend visits.
+Tokyo residents planning extended weekend trips frequently combine Nijigen no Mori with other Hyogo attractions like Osaka Castle or Kobe port areas.

 Limited-Time Exhibitions & Events